-You can start to validate the product by making sales on smaller cross border platforms such as ‘Taobao’, ‘Little Red Book’ or ‘Higo’.
-You can utilize ‘Taobao Distributors’ or local sellers to take your brand and start making sales, it won’t be huge quantity at first but is important for establishing presence and validating the concept.
+You can start to validate the product by making sales on smaller cross-border platforms such as ‘Taobao’, ‘Little Red Book’ or ‘Higo’.
+You can utilize ‘Taobao Distributors’ or local sellers to take your brand and start making sales, it won’t be a huge quantity at first but is important for establishing a presence and validating the concept.
 The benefit of this is you can test the market without the high levels of expenditure required for JD.cn & Tmall.

 Invest in digital marketing to prove potential & support sales strategy